SNEWS2/hop-SNalert-app/doc/user/quickstart.rst

 Generate Messages
 ^^^^^^^^^^^^^^^^^^

-To simulate real-time experiments that mainly for testing purposes.
-Run the command
+:code:`SNalert generate` can be used to simulate real-time messages from experiments:

 .. code:: bash

     SNalert generate

-with the required options
+with options

     * --env-file: the .env file for configuration.
-    * --rate: the rate of messages sent in seconds (e.g. 2 means roughly one message every 2 seconds).
+    * --rate: the rate of messages sent in seconds (e.g. 2 means one message every 2 seconds).
-    * --alert-probability: the discrete probability of an detector making an observation.
+    * --alert-probability: the discrete probability that the message is significant.

-So an example command could be
+    * --persist: continually send messages.
+If not specified, send only one message.

+For example, to continuously publish two messages per second, each with a 10% probability of being a significant, enter:

 .. code:: bash